duckdb/duckdb-web/docs/data/parquet/tips.md

 ## Tips for Writing Parquet Files

+Using a [glob pattern](../multiple_files/overview#glob-syntax) upon read or a [Hive partitioning](../partitioning/hive_partitioning) structure are good ways to transparently handle multiple files.

 ### Enabling `PER_THREAD_OUTPUT`

-If the final number of Parquet files is not important, writing one file per thread can significantly improve performance.
+If the final number of Parquet files is not important, writing one file per thread can significantly improve performance:
-Using a [glob pattern](../multiple_files/overview#glob-syntax) upon read or a [Hive partitioning](../partitioning/hive_partitioning) structure are good ways to transparently handle multiple files:

 ```sql
 COPY